4 Retirement Planning Considerations to Avoid

 Not knowing where to start

-Dechtman Wealth Management can help you properly prepare for retirement, no matter what your financial situation looks like right now.
+Dechtman Wealth Management can help you prepare for retirement, no matter what your financial situation looks like right now.
 We can help you get started, monitor and adjust, and put your plan into action when that time comes.

-Retirement Mistake #2: Putting Off Saving for Retirement
+#2: Putting Off Saving for Retirement

 Each person’s retirement plan is going to look different.
 It will vary based on their income, goals for retirement, and a lot more.

-Although we have put this item at number three in our list, it can sometimes be the most troublesome retirement mistake to avoid.
+Although we have put this item at number three in our list, it can sometimes be the most troublesome things to avoid.
 A 2023 Bankrate survey found 74% of Americans have at least one financial regret.
 The most common issue cited was not saving for retirement early enough, at 21%.

 For a survey including all types of financial regrets (i.e. not only those related to retirement), that’s an illuminating finding.
 It’s also a reminder to prioritize retirement savings and investing earlier rather than later.